View Patricia Jerome's Obituary on GadsdenTimes.com and share memories

 1937-2019

-It is with great sorrow that the family of Patricia Louise (Cook) Jerome of Gadsden, Alabama, announces her passing away on July 3, 2019.
+It is with great sorrow that the family of Patricia Louise (Cook) Jerome, of Gadsden, announces her passing away on Wednesday, July 3, 2019.

-She was preceded in death by her parents, Mary Ann Knapp Jabusch, Dominick Donald Jerome; son, Matthew Ryan Cook; brother, Keith (Corky) Emrich; and grandson, Eric Champion.
+She was preceded in death by her parents, Mary Ann Hnath Jabusch, Dominick Donald Jerome; son, Matthew Ryan Cook; brother, Keith (Corky) Emrich; and grandson, Eric Champion.

-Patricia Louise Jerome lived in Gadsden, Alabama, since 1958.
+Patricia Louise Jerome lived in Gadsden since 1958.
 She was a devout Catholic and loved her parish St. James Catholic Church.
 She was an avid reader, gardener and animal lover.
 She was well known for her keen wit, sense of humor and her generosity.

 She was affectionately known by Pat Pat to many and Miss Pat to the community.
 She was very involved in St. James Catholic Church, St. James Catholic School, where she volunteered many hours and money, other numerous public school organizations and Catholic Center for Concern.

-A Mass of Christian Burial will be celebrated in memory of Patricia Louise Jerome at noon Monday, July 8, at St. James Catholic Church, with visitation beginning at 11 a.m. with Reverend Jose B. Chacko presiding.
-Immediately following the Mass with Graveside Services at Crestwood Funeral Home for Family only.
+A Mass of Christian burial will be celebrated in memory of Patricia Louise Jerome on Monday at noon at St. James Catholic Church with visitation beginning at 11 a.m. with Rev. Jose B. Chako presiding.
+Immediately following the Mass are graveside services at Crestwood Funeral Home for family only.

-Pallbearers are William (Bink) Green, Bill Arnett, Drew Cook, Harrison Mattingly, Jordan Green, Cooper Gilson.
+Pallbearers are Sam Cook, Bill Arnett, Drew Cook, Harrison Mattingly, Jordan Green, Cooper Gilson.

 St. James Catholic School